dekelbyz/joke-service/queue_publisher_middleware/README.md

   it also extracts response data (status code)

   #
- A best practice would be to use it as a 3rd party library, stored at some repostiory I chose to keep it simple for now
+ A better practice would be to use it as a 3rd party library, stored at some repository I chose to keep it simple for now

 ## Install & run

-This service doesn't run as a standalone, for it's only an extention to a FastAPI object Since it only runs
+This service doesn't run as a standalone, for it's only an extension to a FastAPI object Since it only runs